How to evaluate software for ASD-STE100

 To evaluate the TechScribe term checker without adding project terms, do one of these:

-- Deactivate the rules that give warning messages for unknown terms.
+- Deactivate the rules that give warning messages for unknown terms (STE 8, rule 1.
+1 writing rule.
+Use approved words.
+Unknown term).
 Possibly, the term checker will give more incorrect warnings ('false positives') than when all the terms are specified, because the term checker does not 'know' the correct part of speech for each unknown term.
 Deactivate these rules:

-A minimum of one person who evaluates the software must have a good knowledge of Simplified Technical English.
-Without that knowledge, your team will probably struggle to know whether the software finds all errors and ignores all the correct text.
+A minimum of one person who evaluates the software must have a good knowledge of ASD-STE100.
+Without that knowledge, your team will not know whether the software finds all errors and ignores all the correct text.
 Most language checkers for a controlled language give some incorrect warnings.
 Part of your evaluation is to decide whether the frequency of incorrect warnings is sufficiently low.
-Refer to ASD-STE100 issue 7.

 "No software supporting STE is authorized, certified or endorsed by ASD" (www.asd-ste100.org/software.html).